RayTracing/raytracing.github.io/CONTRIBUTING.md

 The easiest way to help out is to log any issues you find in the books.
 Unclear passages, errors of all kinds, even better ways to present something -- just go to the [issues page][].

-1. First ensure that the issue is still outstanding in the current development branch (`dev`).
+1. First ensure that the issue is still outstanding (check `dev-patch`, `dev-minor` or `dev-major` as appropriate).
 Often the issue has already been addressed or no longer applies to the latest in-development version.
+Admittedly, that's a bit of a hassle, but at least step two should help you avoid duplicate issues.

 2. **Before creating a new issue**, please review existing issues to see if someone has already submitted the same one.
 Chances are you're not the first to encounter something, so a little